lsahn-gh/esbpf/README.md

 tcpdump -dd -nn icmp
 ```

-Please see `tools/filter_icmp.c` for more detail.
+Please see `tools/filter_icmp.c` how to use the instructions in detail.

 # Who uses esBPF
 1. [smsc95xx-esbpf](https://github.com/memnoth/smsc95xx-esbpf) - (Raspberry PI 3 B ethernet driver)

 # Contributing
-Always welcome to good ideas but you must be nice with others.
+Always welcome to good ideas but you must be nice.
 What you do on the net is saying who you are.

 # License